Labradoodle Rescue & Goldendoodle Rescue

 • DRC does NOT adopt dogs to individuals or families who intend to give the dog to another person or family as a "gift."

-• If you rent, you must have permission from your landlord to keep animals.
+• If you rent, you must have written permission from your landlord that states you are permitted to have pets.

 • You must be willing to sign a legal and binding contract that requires you to notify DRC and return your adopted doodle to us if at any time and for any reason you are no longer able to keep the dog or care for the dog as specified in our contract.